Psych Star Scheme

 Eligibility

-• You must be a current student enrolled at a UK medical school for the full duration of the scheme (1 September 2024 - 1 September 2025)
+• Applicants must be registered as a student at a UK Medical School at the start of the scheme – 1 September 2024.

 • You must be a current Student Associate of the College and demonstrate an interest in and commitment to Psychiatry.